Gap Year Days 96 – 111

 As we made our way to Romania, I was thinking – I had 14 hours on the train from Prague, so plenty of time to think! – that I really don’t know anything about Romania.
 Oh, I knew about Transylvania, and Dracula, but I’ve not even read Bram Stoker’s book, so I’m definitely no expert.
 At this stage of our trip, we were starting to get into the places I had not researched.
 We were planning only a few days ahead, and may as well have been throwing darts at a map to pick our destinations.
 So our first stop in Romania was Timișoara.

 Timișoara (pronounced Tim-i-swar) is the third largest city in Romania with a population around 300,000.
-It is in the north of the country – which is essentially why we ended up there.
+It is in the west of the country – which is essentially why we ended up there.
 It just seemed like a good place to stop as we headed south from Prague.

 We arrived just as the sun was going down and had a thirty minute walk to our AirBnB.
 One of the first things we noticed is that almost everything is under construction in Timișoara.
 The train station was being completely rebuilt, and we had to walk over, through, and around road works on our walk.
 We were to find that this was a common theme for our whole stay.